 Graphic design— which evokes the symmetria of Vitruvius, the dynamic symmetry of Hambidge, the asymmetry of Mondrian; which is a good gestalt; which is generated by intuition or by computer, by invention or by a system of co-ordinates— is not good design if it does not co-operate as an instrument in the service of communication.

+If this is all meant to be text for Direction Magazine, I think we really really need to think about how to take it down to its essence.
+No one will read this much (and I have great faith in MODA patrons to read) and we’re leaving non-designers with the very big job of figuring out what’s important.